romgrk/barbar.nvim/README.md

 let bufferline.icon_separator_inactive = '▎'
 let bufferline.icon_close_tab = ''
 let bufferline.icon_close_tab_modified = '●'
+let bufferline.icon_pinned = '車'

 " Sets the maximum padding width with which to surround each tab. let bufferline.maximum_padding = 4

 " Sets the maximum buffer name length. let bufferline.maximum_length = 30

+" Configure the pinned buffer indicator
+" if set to 'icon', will use bufferline.icon_pinned
+" if set to anything else (e.g. '*'), will use that character let bufferline.pin_status = 'icon'

 " If set, the letters for each buffer in buffer-pick mode will be " assigned based on their name.
 Otherwise or in case all letters are